nickmelnikov82/reddar/README.md

 ## Index and Query
 - Article(Theme) index
 	- Indexing the article content separately without replies
+	- Standard tokenizer, porter stem, english stop
 -  Replies index
 	- Indexing all the replies content and each their parent.
-(The replies' which depth is 0 will have article(theme) as parent)
+(The replies' which depth is 0 will have article(theme) as parent
+	- Standard tokenizer, porter stem, english stop
 - Text Search:
 	- Search all relevant articles
 	- Search all relevant replies
 	- Reconstruct the structure through depth and parent fields

 - Author Search:
 	- Search all articles posted by the author
 	- Search all replies posted by the author
 - Weighting
 	- we considered the replies’ relevance decrease as they go deeper, which means the replies close to the root (the reddit article ) are more relevant to those far from the root.
 Assign the first level of replies as depth 0.
 The weight of a reply is 1/(1+depth).
-- sorting
+- Sorting
  	- We support 3 kinds of sorting: relevance, time, score (upvotes- downvotes)